Advancing Safe and Effective Therapeutics and Devices for Pregnant and Lactating Women, Children, and People with Disabilities

 MRI technique could reduce need for radiation in measuring tumor response to chemotherapy in children (PMID: 32368961)

 Researchers compared whole-body diffusion-weighted magnetic resonance imaging (DW MRI), which measures the density of tumors by tracking the movement of water molecules in tissue, to fluorine 18 fluorodeoxyglucose positron emission tomography (FDG PET).
-Both techniques showed significant agreement in tracking tumor response to therapy, raising the possibility that DW MRI might one day be used in place of computerized tomography scanning, either together with FDG PET or alone, without the need to inject radioactive glucose.
-This new approach could reduce radiation exposure by 80% for combined FDG PET/DW MRI and fully eliminate radiation exposure for tumors that can be evaluated with DW MRI only.
+Both techniques showed significant agreement in tracking tumor response to therapy.
+The findings suggest that DW MRI might one day replace computerized tomography scanning, either together with FDG PET or alone, without the need to inject radioactive glucose.
+The new approach could reduce radiation exposure by 80% for combined FDG PET/DW MRI and eliminate radiation exposure for tumors evaluated with DW MRI only.

 Personal Protective Equipment (PPE) does not hinder pediatric Cardiopulmonary Resuscitation (CPR) (PMID: 32483079)